 - Is there a course textbook?

-- This textbook is optional but highly recommended: Introduction to Computation and Programming Using Python, Second Edition (With Application to Understanding Data).
+- This textbook is optional but highly recommended: Introduction to Computation and Programming Using Python, Third Edition (With Application to Computational Modeling and Understanding Data).

 - What browser should I use?

 - We strongly recommend that you use the Chrome browser while visiting the edX site.
 This site is optimized for viewing in Chrome.